Grillo's corner: The Great Central Bank Roller Coaster, Part II

 Fixed income securities and bond funds may also be subject to prepayment risk, the risk that the principal of a fixed income security may be prepaid prior to maturity, potentially forcing the investor to reinvest that money at a lower interest rate.

 Fixed income securities may also be subject to prepayment risk, the risk that the principal of a fixed income security may be prepaid prior to maturity, potentially forcing an investor to reinvest that money at a lower interest rate.

 High yielding, noninvestment grade bonds (junk bonds) involve higher risk than investment grade bonds.
 Adverse conditions may affect the issuer's ability to pay interest and principal on these securities.

 International investments entail risks not ordinarily associated with U.S. investments including fluctuation in currency values, differences in accounting principles, or economic or political instability in other nations.

 International fixed income investments are subject to currency risk.
 Adverse changes in foreign currency exchange rates may reduce or eliminate any gains provided by investments that are denominated in foreign currencies and may increase losses.

-If and when we invest in forward foreign currency contracts or use other investments to hedge against currency risks, the account will be subject to special risks, including counterparty risk.
+If and when the Fund invests in forward foreign currency contracts or uses other investments to hedge against currency risks, the Fund will be subject to special risks, including counterparty risk.